arucard21/SAML2WebSSOTest-SP/README.md

   - `friendlyName`: a human-readable representation of the SAML attribute's name
   - `attributeValue`: the value of the attribute
   - `customAttributes`: a list of additional, custom XML attributes for this SAML attribute, specified by `name` and `value`
-  - `preLoginInteractions`: a list of interaction that you should be executed on the login page.
+  - `preLoginInteractions`: a list of interactions that should be executed on the login page.
 The interactions are executed sequentially and should cause the target SP to send its authentication request to the IdP (e.g. clicking an IdP selection link).
 Each interaction is specified as follows:
     - `interactionType`: This specifies how you wish to interact with the page.
 This should be `form`, `link` or `element`.
       - `form`: Allows you to look up a form on the page, fill in some of the fields and submit it
       - `link`: Allows you to look up a link (with some link-specific attributes) on the page and click it